PecanProject/betydbdoc-dataentry/bulk upload.md

     -   Otherwise, a `date` column is required.

-    -   Date values must be in the form YYYY-MM-DD.
+    -   Date values without time of day must be in the form YYYY-MM-DD.
 For example, July 25, 2003 must be entered as “2003-07-25”.
 (Eventually, month and day may become optional, in which case any of the forms “2003-07-25”, “2003-07”, and “2003” would represent dates of varying degrees of specificity.
 Note that uploading dateloc, time, and timeloc information is not supported.)

 2. Rounding